MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Lync/LyncServer/migrate-dial-in-access-numbers_1.md

 5. Ouvrez Lync Server Management Shell.

-6. Pour déplacer chaque numéro d’accès entrant vers un pool hébergé sur Lync Server 2013, exécutez:
+6. Pour déplacer chaque numéro d’accès entrant vers un pool hébergé sur Lync Server 2013, exécutez :

         Move-CsApplicationEndpoint -Identity <SIP URI of the access number to be moved> -Target <FQDN of the pool to which the access number is moving>